 }

-We load the tidyverse and fs packages.
-We’ll use tidyverse to create a filename for the CSV file and save it.
-The fs package will enable us to open the CSV file in Excel (or whichever program your computer uses to open CSV files by default).
+This code first loads the tidyverse and fs packages.
+You’ll use tidyverse to create a filename for the CSV file and save it, and fs to open the CSV file in Excel (or whichever program your computer uses to open CSV files by default).

-We give the function a name 1, then use the assignment operator (<-) and function() to specify that show_in_excel_penguins is not a variable name but a function name 2.
-The open curly bracket ({) at the end of the line indicates the start of the function body, where the meat of the function can be found.
-In our case, the body does three things:
+Next, the read_csv() function imports the penguin data and names the data frame penguins 1.
+Then it creates the new show_in_excel_penguins function, using the assignment operator (<-) and function() to specify that show_in_excel_penguins isn’t a variable name but a function name 2.
+The open curly bracket ({) at the end of the line indicates the start of the function body, where the “meat” of the function can be found.
+In this case, the body does three things:

 Creates a location for a CSV file to be saved using the str_glue() function combined with the tempfile() function.
 This creates a file at a temporary location with the .csv extension and saves it as csv_file.

 Writes penguins to the location set in csv_file.
 The x argument in write_csv() refers to the data frame to be saved.
-We also make all NA values show up as blanks.
-By default, they will show up as the text NA.
+It also specifies that all NA values should show up as blanks.
+(By default, they would display the text NA.)

-Uses the file_show() function from the fs package to open the temporarily created CSV file in Excel.
+Uses the file_show() function from the fs package to open the temporary CSV file in Excel.

-If you wanted to use the show_in_excel_penguins() function, you would run the lines where you define the function by highlighting those lines and hitting command - enter on macOS and ctrl - enter on Windows.
-You should see the function show up in your global environment, as shown in Figure 12-1.
+To use the show_in_excel_penguins() function, highlight the lines that define the function and then press command - enter on macOS or ctrl - enter on Windows.
+You should now see the function in your global environment, as shown in Figure 12-1.

 [F12001.png]

-The function we created in the global environment
+The new function in the global environment

 From now on, any time you run the code show_in_excel_penguins(), R will open the penguins data frame in Excel.